napari/docs/docs/developers/documentation/index.md

 ````

-### Windows Subsystem for Linux
+### Windows Subsystem for Linux (WSL)

-Alternatively, you can install WSL and run napari from Ubuntu on Windows.
+Alternatively, you can install WSL, which will allow you to run a Linux environment directly on Windows (without any virtual machines, etc.).
+Then you can run scripts and command line utilities, as well as python and napari from for example Ubuntu on your Windows machine.

 1. Install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (`wsl --install` from command prompt as an administrator).
 2. Restart your computer.
 On restart, you will be prompted to create a user account for WSL.
 This account is separate from your Windows account, but you can use the same username and password if you wish.